UIUCLibrary/arclight/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+## Description
-###Description: [What is the problem]
+[What is the problem]

+## Why
-###Why: [Why does this need to be fixed]
+[Why does this need to be fixed]

+## Steps to replicate/view problem
-###Steps to replicate/view problem: {Description and screenshot of the problem.
+[Description and screenshot of the problem.
 You can also include description and screenshots of how it appears in Archon and/or ArchivesSpace if the problem is metadata related]

 Step 1
 Step 2
 Step 3

+## Suggested solution
-###Suggested solution: [Any suggested solution to fix the problem, or if not in the description, what does it need to look/function like to meet our needs]
+[Any suggested solution to fix the problem, or if not in the description, what does it need to look/function like to meet our needs]